Skip to content

 Our curriculum is designed to be flexible so that children's unique interests are supported.
 In planning our curriculum, we aim to ensure children are well prepared for their transition and progression into year one.
 We recognise the use of clear, focused learning intentions as an effective tool in gaining intended learning outcomes.
 The thematic, objective-led planning is underpinned by the systematic teaching of the skills required for children to learn, creating the firm foundations for Key Stage One and beyond.
 Our learning environment is language rich, as practitioners provide supportive and reactive interactions to ensure that learning is instantly captured and enhanced.
 These ‘in the moment’ interactions provide instant or planned next step activities.

-Our phonics journey is underway and children have started bringing home reading books to read at home.
-I hope our 'Ready to Read' workshop helped parents find out what their children's reading journey will look like in EYFS and KS1 and that you found it useful.
+Our phonics journey is underway and children are reading at home.
+I hope our 'Ready to Read' workshop in Autumn helped parents find out what their children's reading journey will look like in EYFS and KS1 and that you found it useful.

-Find out how we are supporting your child build firm foundations to enable them to progress throughout their primary education.
+Find out how we are supporting your child build foundational skills to enable them to progress throughout their primary education.
 Which skills do they need to develop to make the biggest impact?
 What is executive function and why is it important?

 Call our office on (01562) 751056 to book your place!